-Commencing in 2012, the Company's performance measures consisted of adjusted EBITDA, operating margin and safety performance.
+Commencing in 2012, the Company's performance measures for incentive cash compensation have consisted of EBITDA, relative operating margin and relative safety performance.

-The reason that adjusted EBITDA is our most heavily weighted component of the performance measures is because of the prominence given adjusted EBITDA in several facets of the Company's operations.
+The reason that EBITDA is our most heavily weighted objective component (at double the weight of the other two objective performance measures) is because of the prominence given EBITDA in several facets of the Company's operations.
 For instance, we disclose and discuss EBITDA as a non-GAAP financial measure in our public releases, including quarterly earnings releases, investor conference calls and other filings with the Commission.
 EBITDA is used by management (i) as a supplemental internal measure for planning and forecasting overall expectations and for evaluating actual results against such expectations; (ii) to compare to the EBITDA of other companies when evaluating potential acquisitions; and (iii) to assess our ability to service existing fixed charges and incur additional indebtedness.
-Because of the significance of EBITDA to the Company as an analytical measure, in most of the recent years, the compensation committee used EBITDA, which may be adjusted for certain items, for 2013 and 2014 as the most heavily weighted objective criterion for determining the amount of annual cash incentive compensation that would be paid to our executive officers and other shore-based employees.
-Adjustments that the compensation committee makes to EBITDA include adjustments for losses on early extinguishment of debt, stock-based compensation expense and interest income.
-Adjustments to other items may be made in years in which they have relevance to our compensation analysis and/or are unpredictable for budgeting purposes.
-In setting the adjusted EBITDA target used as a component of our cash incentive compensation, the compensation committee sets the adjusted EBITDA target based on expected performance for the year taking into account industry conditions, competitor performance and expectations of the Board of Directors.
-This approach has historically resulted in adjusted EBITDA targets that are designed to incentivize management to perform at demanding levels.
-Please see the section entitled "Cash Incentive Compensation and Bonuses" above for a discussion of the compensation committee's actions with respect to cash incentive compensation for 2013.
+Because of the significance of EBITDA to the Company as an analytical measure, the compensation committee used EBITDA, which may be adjusted for certain items, for 2015 as the most heavily weighted objective criterion for determining the amount of annual cash incentive compensation that would be paid to our executive officers and other shore-based employees.
+Adjustments that the compensation committee may make to EBITDA include adjustments for losses on early extinguishment of debt, or other items, may be made in years in which they have relevance to our compensation analysis and/or are unpredictable for budgeting purposes.
+In setting the EBITDA target used as a component of our cash incentive compensation, the compensation committee sets the EBITDA target based on expected performance for the year taking into account industry conditions, competitor performance and expectations of the Board of Directors.
+This approach has historically resulted in EBITDA targets that are designed to incentivize management to perform at demanding levels.
+Please see the section entitled "Cash Incentive Compensation and Bonuses" above for a discussion of the compensation committee's actions with respect to cash incentive compensation for 201

-The adjusted EBITDA target is not necessarily the same as that which the Company may from time to time include in earnings guidance.
-However, if guidance for a year is given, the adjusted EBITDA target established at the beginning of the year is within the initial range of earnings guidance announced by the Company for that year.
-While the Company may alter its guidance range during the year, it has not, in the past, changed the adjusted EBITDA target for cash incentive compensation other than, on occasion, to adjust for significant acquisitions, dispositions or financings that may have occurred that were unanticipated at the time the adjusted EBITDA target was originally set.
+The EBITDA target is not necessarily the same as that which the Company may from time to time include in earnings guidance.
+However, if guidance for a year is given, the EBITDA target established at the beginning of the year is within the initial range of earnings guidance announced by the Company for that year.
+While the Company may alter its guidance range during the year, it has not, in the past, changed the EBITDA target for cash incentive compensation other than, on occasion, to adjust for significant acquisitions, dispositions or financings that may have occurred that were unanticipated at the time the EBITDA target was originally set.

-For 2013 and 2014, there were two additional non-discretionary objective performance measures: an operating margin component and a safety component.
-The operating margin component is evaluated by comparing the operating margin with that of our Public Company OSV Peer Group.
-Like the adjusted EBITDA component, the operating margin component ties executive compensation to financial performance, but unlike the adjusted EBITDA component, the operating margin component is directly tied to our financial performance relative to our Public Company OSV Peer Group.
-We believe that this helps us reward relative out-performance during cyclical industry fluctuations.
-The safety component is evaluated by comparing our total recordable incident rate with various industry benchmarks and, for 2014, our own prior safety performance.
+The operating margin component is evaluated by comparing the Company's operating margin with that of our Public Company OSV Peer Group.
+Like the EBITDA component, the operating margin component ties executive compensation to financial performance, but unlike the EBITDA component, the operating margin component is directly tied to our financial performance relative to our Public Company OSV Peer Group.
+We believe that this helps us reward relative out-performance during cyclical industry fluctuations, including down cycles.
+The safety component is evaluated by comparing our total recordable incident rate with various industry benchmarks and our own prior safety performance.
 When selecting service providers, we know that our customers make decisions based on the safety reputation of the provider.
 Therefore, we believe that by using a safety component in our objective performance measures we will not only reinforce the culture of safety within our Company, which benefits our employees, but should also improve our long-term performance sustainability.